ram-nat/portal-gphotos/README.md

 ## 3. Deployment

-Connect your Meta Portal to your computer via USB (or over Wi-Fi ADB).
+Connect your Facebook Portal to your computer via USB (or over Wi-Fi ADB).
 Make sure to authorize the connection on the Portal screen.

 Run the provided deployment script.
 This script automatically handles installing the APK, pushing your credentials, granting necessary system permissions, and setting up the screensaver hooks: